WanderingHumanid/ai-study-assistant/README.md

 ## Academic Prompt Filtering
 The chatbot strictly answers academic-related queries.
 If a user enters a non-academic prompt, they receive an error message.

+## Future Plans
+This project is still in the early stages of development.
+Planned features include:
+1. **Expanding available resources**
+   - A dedicated resources tab will include books, lectures, and past papers (if targeting a specific academic field).
+2. **Full backend integration with user authentication**
+   - Users will be able to log in, save chat histories, and track their progress.
+3. **Student community feature**
+   - A forum-like environment where students can ask and answer questions.
+   - AI-powered content analysis for discussions.
+4. **Gamification system**
+   - Streaks, virtual rewards, and leaderboards to encourage participation.
+5. **React-based modern UI**
+   - Improved responsiveness and user experience.

 ## Contributing
-Feel free to contribute by submitting pull requests!
 To contribute:
 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature-name`)
 3. Commit changes (`git commit -m 'Add new feature'`)
 4. Push to the branch (`git push origin feature-name`)
 5. Open a pull request

-## Future Plans
-At it's current state, this project is far from a finished project.
-There are many plans for it's future, including but not limited to:
-1. Adding more resources
-    - There is a navbar tab dedicated to resources which is currently empty.
-In the future, we have plans to implement more resources related to academics such as popular books, lectures, and previous year papers.
-2. Integrating a signup/login page (Back-end)
-    - Currently, the website has no proper back-end.
-In the future, we plan to integrate a login page, such that the user will be able to visit and continue their previous chats with the AI assistant.
-3. Integrating a social-media like environment
-    - We have plans to integrate a forum-site like environment in which students would be able to post their queries in an open-space, and other students will be able to answer those queries.
-    - We also have plans for a game-like system in this environment, which will encourage the users to interact more frequently with other students.

 **Developed by Team Techverse of S2 CSE-C from Christ College of Engineering, Irinjalakuda.**